Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/home.md

 There are 5 projects currently ongoing, and 2 projects are under submission.

 There are also 3 CHI manuscripts under reviewing process.
 Due to the double-blind review process required for the second round of CHI review, the content of these CHI projects cannot be publicly disclosed currently.

+1. CreationBlends Reality: Enhancing Users’ Socio-spatial Perceptions through Embodied Gestural Interactions in a Co-creative AR Environment (In Submission)

 <!--- [Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet](https://github.com), A, B, C, **CVPR 2020**-->